Best Practices for How to Dispose of Medical Waste

 Safe Disposal of Sharps

-The safe disposal of sharps, such as needles and syringes, is a critical aspect of medical waste management.
+The safe disposal of sharps waste, such as needles and syringes, is a critical aspect of medical waste management.
 Using a sharps bin is the only safe method for disposing of these items, as they should never be placed in regular waste bins.
 The risk of injury from sharps is significant due to the potential transmission of blood-borne viruses like HIV and hepatitis.

 Sharps bins are specially designed containers that can be obtained by prescription and are used to safely contain used medical items.
 These bins should be filled only to the indicated line to ensure safe handling and reduce spillage during disposal.
 Items such as needles, lancets, syringes, expired or used EpiPens, and empty insulin cartridges should all be placed inside a sharps box for collection.